CoolNeon/arduino-tcl/README.txt

 Arduino sketchbook folder.
 If there is not already a folder named "libraries" then create it.

+You will need to modify TCL.h to choose between bit-bang mode on 2 digital IO pins or if you want SPI mode by uncommenting ONE AND ONLY ONE of the
+#define statements for TCL_DIO or TCL_SPI.
+If you select TCL_DIO, you should
+also modify the #defines for TCL_CLOCKPIN and TCL_DATAPIN to select the pins that you will use for Clock and Data, respectively.

 Hardware
 --------
 The Total Control Lighting strands use 4 wires to provide both power and